-- Approximately 60,000 acre-feet of senior 1883 water rights in the Arkansas River and its tributaries represented by over 21,600 shares of the Fort Lyon Canal Company ("FLCC"); - Approximately 11,650 acre-feet of water located in Arapahoe County, Colorado at property known as the Lowry Range (an approximately 27,000 acre property located in Arapahoe County, Colorado, owned by the State Board of Land Commissioners), which we can "export" from the Lowry Range to supply water to nearby communities and developers in need of additional water supplies (this water asset is referred to as our "Export Water") see updated Risk Factors below for additional information on the Lowry Range water; - Approximately 363 acre-feet of groundwater pursuant to an Agreement for Water Service (the "County Agreement") with Arapahoe County (the "County"), which will be added to our overall Denver metropolitan water supply portfolio (we are awaiting the delivery of a water rights deed for approximately 336 acre-feet of this water valued at approximately \$240,000, the value of which is included in the construction proceeds receivable account on our balance sheet as of February 29, 2008, until the water rights deed is received, which we expect to occur in our fiscal 2008); and
+- Approximately 60,000 acre-feet of senior 1883 water rights in the Arkansas River and its tributaries represented by over 21,600 shares of the Fort Lyon Canal Company ("FLCC"); - Approximately 11,650 acre-feet of water located in Arapahoe County, Colorado at property known as the Lowry Range (an approximately 27,000 acre property located in Arapahoe County, Colorado, owned by the State Board of Land Commissioners), which we can "export" from the Lowry Range to supply water to nearby communities and developers in need of additional water supplies (this water asset is referred to as our "Export Water") see Risk Factors below for additional information on the Lowry Range water; - Approximately 363 acre-feet of groundwater pursuant to an Agreement for Water Service (the "County Agreement") with Arapahoe County (the "County"), which will be added to our overall Denver metropolitan water supply portfolio (we are awaiting the delivery of a water rights deed for approximately 336 acre-feet of this water valued at approximately \$240,000, the value of which is included in the construction proceeds receivable account on our balance sheet as of May 31, 2008, until the water rights deed is received, which we expect to receive in our fiscal 2008); and

-Approximately 89 acre-feet of water located beneath Sky Ranch together with the right to purchase an additional 671 acre-feet of water (for a total of 760 acre-feet) pursuant to the Sky Ranch Agreements.
+Approximately 89 acre-feet of water located beneath Sky Ranch together with the right to purchase an additional 671 acre-feet of water (for a total of 760 acre-feet) pursuant to the Sky Ranch Agreements (however, see update on Sky Ranch bankruptcy in the Risk Factors below).

-In addition to the water we own, we also control the following water assets in Colorado, which are described in greater detail below:
+In addition to the water we own, we also control the following water assets in Colorado, which are described in greater detail below and in our 2007 Annual Report on Form 10-K:

 - We have the exclusive rights to provide water and wastewater through 2081 using approximately 15,050 acre-feet of water to the Lowry Range.
-This water is required to be used specifically on the Lowry Range (collectively we refer to the 15,050 acre-feet of water designated for use on the Lowry Range and the 11,650 acre-feet of Export Water as our "Rangeview Water Supply") see updated Risk Factors below for additional information on the Lowry Range water; - We own conditional water rights in western Colorado that entitle us to build a 70,000 acre-foot reservoir to store Colorado River tributary water and a right-of-way permit from the U.S. Bureau of Land Management for property at the dam and reservoir site (collectively known as the "Paradise Water Supply").
+This water is required to be used specifically on the Lowry Range (collectively we refer to the 15,050 acre-feet of water designated for use on the Lowry Range and the 11,650 acre-feet of Export Water as our "Rangeview Water Supply") see Risk Factors below for additional information on the Lowry Range water; - We own conditional water rights in western Colorado that entitle us to build a 70,000 acre-foot reservoir to store Colorado River tributary water and a right-of-way permit from the U.S. Bureau of Land Management for property at the dam and reservoir site (collectively known as the "Paradise Water Supply").